-Except for Mr. Abbey, each of our non-employee directors received 1,944 shares of restricted stock on March 5, 2010 under our 2003 Incentive Plan.
-The closing price of our Common Stock on that date was \$38.58.
+Each of our non-employee directors received 1,550 shares of restricted stock on March 4, 2011 under our 2003 Incentive Plan.
+The closing price of our Common Stock on that date was \$48.36.
+In connection with joining our Board, Mr. Abbey also received 500 shares of restricted stock, which was awarded on April 22, 2011.
+The closing price of our Common Stock on April 25, 2011, the first business day succeeding that date, was \$50.82.

-As of December 31, 2010, our non-employee directors held the following number of unexercised stock options, unvested shares of restricted stock and unpaid stock units:
+As of December 31, 2011, our non-employee directors held the following number of unexercised stock options, unvested shares of restricted stock and unpaid stock units: